 A group life insurance program is also a part of the College security program for employees.
-The program provides the following amounts of insurance for various age groups: 0-39, \$4000; 40-49, \$3000; 50-65, \$2000; 66 and over, \$1000.
+The program provides \$10,000 insurance for employees under 45 years of age, \$7,500 for age 45 through the normal retirement date, and \$1,000 after retirement at age 65.

-Each employee upon becoming eligible for coverage under the retirement and insurance program will contribute \$1.25 per month toward the cost of the program.
-Contributions will be collected by payroll deduction.
+Each employee upon becoming eligible for coverage under the retirement and insurance program contributes \$3 per month toward the cost of the program.
+Contributions are collected by payroll deduction.

-Faculty are eligibile immediately upon appointment; classified clerical employees and labor employees are included after they have satisfactorily completed a sixmonth probationary term.
+Faculty members are covered by the group insurance immediately upon appointment; classified clerical employees and labor employees are included after they have satisfactorily completed a six-month probationary term.

-A more detailed statement of the retirement and insurance plans is given in the booklet, "Retirement, Disability and Life Insurance Plan", available at the Comptroller's office.
+A more detailed statement of the retirement and insurance plans is given in the booklet, "Retirement, Disability and Life Insurance Plan", available at the Comptroller's Office.